Rula Lenska: 2002–present: Return from hiatus; Celebrity Big Brother and Coronation Street

+In January 2005, Lenska began performing at the Perth Theatre, playing the role of Stella in A Sense of Justice until 12 February.
+She then played middle-aged mother Irina in the independent film Gypo, which was the first UK feature film to be made under Dogme rules; she played a Romani refugee from the Czech Republic living on a caravan site in Margate.
 In December 2005, she appeared on stage with the London Gay Men's Chorus for their Christmas Show, Make the Yuletide Gay.
 She sang and danced while also hosting the show at Symphony Hall in Birmingham, the Dome Concert Hall in Brighton and the Barbican Centre in London.